 The first thing to consider is whether you’re looking for a full standing desk or a desk converter.
-A full adjustable height desk will allow for the most efficient use of your workspace and offer the highest level of customization.
+A full standing desk will allow for the most efficient use of your workspace and offer the highest level of customization.
 Desktop converters (also known as a sit-stand workstation), meanwhile, are designed to sit on top of your existing desk and serve as a rising extension.
 These can be a considerable option if you’re on a budget and want to keep your existing desk.
 If your budget permits, we always recommend our customers go with a full standing desk for its functionality and ergonomics.
 To help you decide, let's start with some quick Pros and Cons:

 Full Standing Desk